+Yes.
 Treatment with either methadone or buprenorphine makes it more likely that the fetus will grow normally and not be born too early.
-Neither medicine has been found to cause birth defects.
+Based on many years of research, neither medicine has been found to cause birth defects.

-Birth Defects: Physical problems that are present at birth.
+Birth Defects: Physical problems that are present at birth

-Fetal Alcohol Syndrome (FAS): The most severe disorder resulting from alcohol use during pregnancy.
+Fetal Alcohol Syndrome: (FAS) The most severe disorder resulting from alcohol use during pregnancy.
 FAS can cause abnormalities in brain development, physical growth, and facial features of a baby or child.